ST. DOMINIC OF OSMA AND GARDEN-FRESH TOMATO SAUCE

 St. Dominic’s three orders are Friar Preachers, Sisters (either cloistered nuns or active teachers or nurses), and Lay Dominicans (men or women who can marry and work in secular occupations).
 Members of all three orders have an O.P. after their name which stands for Ordinis Praedicatorum, Latin for Order of the Preachers.

 Throughout the ages, Dominicans have done exceedingly good works.
 Many have become well-know saints such as theologians St. Thomas Aquinas and his teacher, St. Albert Maginus.
-St. Catherine of Sienna, a third order Dominican, is the patron saint of Italy along with St. Francis of Assisi.
+St. Catherine of Siena, a third order Dominican, is the patron saint of Italy along with St. Francis of Assisi.

 Unfortunately, there are some infamous Dominicans who warped St. Dominic’s rule and historical reputation.
 Benard Gui in the early 1300’s and Tomas de Turquemada 150 years later were vicious inquisitors and murderers of people they considered heretics.